LottieManser/snakemake-executor-plugin-pbs/README.md

 This is a plugin for the [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflow management system (Snakemake >= 8) that allows you to submit jobs to a PBS cluster.
 Specifically, this also includes a workaround for cases where the job status of a completed job is not reported.

+One important caveat is that this is currently configured for use with flavour of PBS and configuration used at Imperial College London, so your mileage may vary.

 ## Installation

 To install the plugin, pip install the checked out repository: